 Flavourings added to e-liquids are simple flavour concentrates used to add flavour to the vapour produced from vaporising e-liquid.
 There are hundreds of flavour categories available in the vaping industry.
-The most popular flavour categories for beginners are tobacco, menthol, fruit and dessert flavoured e-liquids.
+The most popular flavour categories for beginners are tobacco, menthol, fruit and dessert-flavoured e-liquids.

 You’ll often find the same flavour produced by multiple e-liquid brands.
-However, the intensity & accuracy of the flavour will always vary, so don’t be surprised to find that the same flavour from different brands taste different.
+However, the intensity & accuracy of the flavour will always vary, so don’t be surprised to find that the same flavour from different brands tastes different.
 Hence, it’s great to try out different e-liquid flavours from different brands as you will find that you will prefer a specific flavour from one brand over another.

-Nicotine is the final optional ingredient in e-liquids, and is always measured in ‘mg’ (milligrams).
+Nicotine is the final optional ingredient in e-liquids and is always measured in ‘mg’ (milligrams).

 It’s important to note that the maximum e-liquid nicotine strength that is legally permitted to be sold to the public in the United Kingdom is 20mg.